-For standard installations Eurocol 640 Eurostar Special adhesive a low emission EC1 adhesive is recommended.

-Use a 1.5mm x 5mm V notched trowel to apply the adhesive.
+For standard installations Forbo F54 or Eurocol 640 Eurostar Special (low emission) adhesive is recommended.
+Use a (V1) 1.6 mm x 1.6 mm "V" notch trowel to apply the adhesive.
+If alternative products are to be used consult with the supplier for more information, guidance and warranty.